-- All or any portion of carryover funds may be disposed of in the same manner as for surplus campaign funds, except as personal income for the candidate or his or her spouse or dependent children. - For all carryover funds related to elections after July 1, 1997, any person having carryover funds who later files as a candidate for public office must transfer his or her carryover funds into the person's active campaign fund, and the funds will no longer be treated as carryover funds. - The candidate must file an expenditure report for the calendar quarter in which he or she transfers the carryover funds to an active campaign. - If carryover funds are retained, the candidate shall place them in one (1) or more campaign carryover accounts separate from any personal or business account. - Any carryover funds transferred to this account shall be used only for legitimate expenses in connection with the candidate's public office or in future campaigns by the candidate seeking a non-federal office. - Carryover funds may be retained by a person for not more than ten (10) years after the last election in which he or she was a candidate, or, if applicable, not more than ten (10) years after the last day that the person held office.
+- Candidates for school district, township, municipal, or county office shall file with the county clerk of the county in which the election was held. - Candidates for state or district office shall file with the Secretary of State. - All or any portion of remaining campaign funds may be disposed of in the same manner as for campaign funds, except as personal income for the candidate or his or her spouse or dependent children. - If remaining campaign funds are retained, the candidate shall place them in one (1) or more campaign accounts separate from any personal or business account. - Any remaining campaign funds transferred to this account shall be used only for legitimate expenses in connection with the candidate's public office or in future campaigns by the candidate seeking a non-federal office. - Remaining funds may be retained by a person for not more than ten (10) years after the last election in which he or she was a candidate, or, if applicable, not more than ten (10) years after the last day that the person held office. - Each candidate for school district, township, or municipal office, or a person acting on the candidate's behalf, shall, for each year in which a candidate is not listed on a ballot for election, file an annual report of all contributions received and expenditures made during that year. - The annual report shall be filed no later than fifteen (15) days after the end of the quarter.